Station Road on Market Day

 Ashington Town Council has also set aside funding to improve the Christmas lighting in the town centre year on year as well as offering grants and funding to local organisations working in the town.

 The Town Council provides a Citizens' Awards Scheme and Annual Garden Competition as well as taking the lead in organising the town's Annual Fayre Day.
-Additionally the Town Council has organised a mix of music and arts performances which has seen notable performers visiting the town and this will be built upon in coming years.
+Additionally the Town Council has organised a mix of music and arts performances which has seen notable performers visiting the town.

 Local councils can also provide services either directly or in partnership with other bodies.
 Ashington Town Council is working closely with Northumberland County Council to improve service provision within the town which is bringing much needed change.